2013 horse meat scandal: Health implications

-A small survey, part of the EU-funded project FoodRisC, by a team from University College Dublin and Brunel University found that health risks were not respondents' first concern, but rather that the claims made on labels did not match the contents of food products.
+A small survey, part of the EU-funded project FoodRisC, conducted by a team from University College Dublin and Brunel University found that health risks were not respondents' first concern; rather, the claims made on labels did not match the contents of food products.
 Additional concerns included allegations that a "French plant which handled horse meat sold in Britain as beef has previously been at the centre of a major E.coli discovery".
 Inquiry into horse meat sources in the UK also revealed that Aintree racecourse has a contract with a licensed slaughterhouse in West Yorkshire to remove dead Grand National race horses.
 It is illegal for horses euthanised by injection to be put into the human food chain.
-Many chemical agents used for animal euthanasia leave residues in the meat which may be harmful to humans, and have caused sickness and death in predators and scavengers.
+Many chemical agents used for animal euthanasia leave residues in the meat, which may be harmful to humans, and have caused sickness and death in predators and scavengers.
 Aintree officials stated they were "as confident as we possibly can be that no unfit meat ever reaches the human food chain."

 Phenylbutazone

-In January 2013, concerns first arose about the possibility that horse meat containing traces of the veterinary drug phenylbutazone could enter the human food chain, in spite of regulations that horses treated with it cannot legally be used for human consumption.
+In January 2013, concerns first arose about the possibility that horse meat containing traces of the veterinary drug phenylbutazone could enter the human food chain, despite regulations that horses treated with it cannot legally be used for human consumption.
 The drug, commonly known as "bute", is used as an analgesic in horses.
 The issue was also raised by politicians such as Labour party MP Mary Creagh.

-In response, the Food Standards Agency (FSA) initially stated that there had been only five cases of slaughtered horses in the UK which had been treated with phenylbutazone, none of which had entered the human food chain.
+In response, the Food Standards Agency (FSA) initially stated that only five cases of horses slaughtered in the UK had been treated with phenylbutazone, none of which had entered the human food chain.
 A subsequent review of 206 horse carcasses slaughtered in the UK between 30 January and 7 February 2013 found eight were contaminated with phenylbutazone, six of which had been shipped to France.
 The UK's Chief Medical Officer, Sally Davies, said the level of contamination, 1.9 mg/kg, posed "very little risk to human health".
 She added that around 500–600 burgers containing 100% horse meat would need to be eaten to receive the daily human therapeutic dose.
 Additional tests at that time indicated than none of the products from Findus contained phenylbutazone.
 Another report found that between two and five percent of samples tested between 2007 and 2011 had phenylbutazone contamination, and that only 50 samples per year were tested.
-In 2012, 145 carcasses had been tested, and two out of the nine carcasses found positive for bute that year were not reported to the FSA for seven months.
+In 2012, 145 carcasses were tested, and two of the nine carcasses that tested positive for bute that year were not reported to the FSA for seven months.
 In April 2013, the FSA reported it had not only found more than 1% horse DNA in Asda's 340 gram tins of "Smart Price Corned Beef" but it also contained four ppb of phenylbutazone, marking the first time since the start of the scandal that bute had been detected in a meat product in the UK food chain.